 For the Behavioural aspect, the hiring organization must answer if they have the right to control what and how the worker carries out the task or if the company outrightly controls the worker regarding work affairs.

-The Financial detail that must be satisfied by the hiring organization includes being able to ascertain if the hiring organization controls things like how the worker is being paid and whether expenses are reimbursed.
+The Financial detail that must be satisfied by the hiring organization includes being able to ascertain if the hiring organization controls things like the worker’s system of payment and if expenses reimbursements are available.

 The Type of Relationship queries if the organization and the worker have any written agreement or employee type benefits.

-Like the IRS, the United States Department of Labor is tasked with prescribing the regulations that govern workers’ classification based on work rules and entitled benefits.
+Like the IRS, the law tasks the United States Department of Labor with prescribing the regulations that govern workers’ classification based on work rules and entitled benefits.